floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 }
 ```

-...the compiler *should* know that the loop variable fits into an u4 without
+...the compiler *should* know that the loop variable fits into an u4, but
-data loss, but currently still requires an explicit cast.
+currently still requires an explicit cast.

 Without integer promotion, there's also surprising cases like this: